-As a physician, I’ve found that the biggest energy drain on my patients is relationships.
+As a physician, I’ve found that the biggest energy drain on my patients are emotional vampires in relationships.
 Some relationships are positive and mood elevating.
 Others can suck optimism and serenity right out of you.
 I call these draining people “emotional vampires.”
 They do more than drain your physical energy.
 The malignant ones can make you believe you’re unworthy and unlovable.
 Others inflict damage with smaller digs to make you feel bad about yourself.
 For instance, “Dear, I see you’ve put on a few pounds” or “You’re overly sensitive!”
 Suddenly they’ve thrown you off-center by prodding areas of shaky self-worth.

 To protect your energy it’s important to combat draining people.
 The following strategies from my book “Emotional Freedom” will help you identify and combat emotional vampires from an empowered place.

 - Your eyelids are heavy — you’re ready for a nap

 - You want to binge on carbs or comfort foods

 Their motto is “Me first.”
 Everything is all about them.
 They have a grandiose sense of self-importance and entitlement, hog attention and crave admiration.
 They’re dangerous because they lack empathy and have a limited capacity for unconditional love.
 If you don’t do things their way, they become punishing, withholding or cold.

 How to Protect Yourself: Keep your expectations realistic.
 These are emotionally limited people.
 Try not to fall in love with one or expect them to be selfless or love without strings attached.
 Never make your self-worth dependent on them or confide your deepest feelings to them.
 To successfully communicate, the hard truth is that you must show how something will be to their benefit.
 Though it’s better not to have to contend with this tedious ego stroking, if the relationship is unavoidable this approach works.